 - The Persian seal is found in Lothal.

-- Figurines were made up of fire baked Earthen clay which came to be called “Terracota Figurines“.
+- Figurines were made up of fire-baked Earthen clay which came to be called “Terracota Figurines“.

-- The harappan artisan made beautiful images of metal.
+- The Harappan artisan-made beautiful images of metal.
 A woman dancer made of Bronze is the best specimen of them.

 - Worship of mother Goddess was a common feature of religion.

-- The harappan looked upon the earth as a fertility goddess.
+- The Harappan looked upon the earth as a fertility goddess.

-- The Chief Male deity, the Pashupati Mahadeva the lord of beast is represented on the seals in sitting posture of a Yogi.
+- The Chief Male deity, the Pashupati Mahadeva the lord of the beast is represented on the seals in sitting posture of a Yogi.

 - Worship of tree, fire, water, snake, various animals and probably sun seems to have been in vogue among the Indus People.

-Decline of Harappan Civilisation
+Decline of Indus Valley Civilisation

-- The harappan civilisation disappeared approximately 1800 to 1500 B.C.
+- The Harappan civilisation disappeared approximately 1800 to 1500 B.C.

 - Floods and Rainfall were responsible for the decline of the civilisation.

-- according to some scholars invasion of Aryans were the main cause of decline of this civilisation.
+- according to some scholars invasion of Aryans were the main cause of the decline of this civilisation.

 Please Share if You care for Others